-Mold should be removed promptly to prevent damage to your house and your health.
+Mold should be removed promptly to prevent damage to your house and affecting your health.
 While most home remedies have proven to work effectively, you will achieve better results with bleach or vinegar.
 These are common household cleaning agents and are known to eradicate most types of molds.
 However, you can’t mix them.
 You have to choose one and stick with it.
 So which works better, bleach or vinegar?

 Vinegar is safer to use even though it has an unpleasant smell; it is less and kills mold on porous surfaces such as wood and drywall since it can penetrate these porous surfaces.
 On the other hand, bleach is a reliable cleaning agent that kills all fungus, bacteria, and other microorganisms but is not safe to use since it is harsh on the skin and lungs.
 Bleach kills mold on non-porous surfaces like tiles and sinks.